 - Passion trumps talent.
-You may not be born with the makings of a prodigy, but that has no bearing on your long term success if your passion for excellence cannot be extinguished.
+While we may not be born with the makings of a prodigy, that has little to do with long term success if passion for excellence cannot be extinguished.

-- Money can be motivating, but it also tends to limit what we perceive as possible.
+- Money can be motivating, but it also tends to limit what we perceive as possible if that is all we concerned about.
 When focusing on how your existing talents and abilities can add value to others, many more opportunities reveal themselves.
 These opportunities may not be noticeable immediately, but with time and commitment, they always surface.

 - Just because you start small, doesn’t mean you won’t enjoy large success later on.

-- Seemingly unrelated passions can work together.
+- Seemingly unrelated passions can can create a synergistic thrust forward.
 In fact, several times in my life, it was having multiple passions that has led to many of my most interesting life and business experiences.

-After staring my own surf company in my mid teens and enjoying it’s near immediate success, I painfully watched it fail 18 months later.
-This expereince taught me that my conventional schooling was not offering the important life-skills necessary to become successful in the real world.
+After starting my own surf company in my mid teens and enjoying it’s near immediate success, I painfully watched it fail 18 months later.
+This experience taught me that my conventional schooling was not offering the important life-skills necessary to become successful in the real world.

 Frustrated and inspired, I devoured hundreds of non-fiction books, attended seminars, and interviewed people I considered to be successful.
 Driven to share my profound discoveries, experiences, and life-lessons I teamed up with my brother to write my first book and start my publishing company, Cool Stuff Media, Inc. Engulfed by my passion to help other young people I somewhat shelved my artistic cravings… until recently.

-In January, after almost a year of writing about creativity on my other blog Maxims for Mavericks, I challenged myself to be more creative.
+In January 2012, after almost a year of writing about creativity on my other blog Maxims for Mavericks, I challenged myself to be more creative.
 The result involved marrying my long buried love for art with my passion to share thought-provoking content.
-In a few days, I’ll be revealing the NEW Maxims4Mavericks (M4M) website and I hope you’ll check it out and perhaps join the M4M email list here.
+In a few days, I’ll be revealing the new Maxims4Mavericks (M4M) website and I hope you’ll check it out and perhaps join the mailing list: